 To address end-of-life care in acute care settings, The National Consensus Statement: essential elements for safe and high quality end-of-life care (the Consensus Statement) was launched by the Australian Commission on Safety and Quality in Healthcare in May 2015.
 The Consensus Statement describes the essential elements and suggested best practice for delivering safe and high quality end-of-life care in acute settings in Australia.

 Contact: Prof Patsy Yates (firstname.lastname@example.org)

-Aim: To evaluate Nurse Practitioner led case conferences with the General Practitioner for people with advanced, life-limiting diseases in regional areas (completed; new, related project in progress).
+Aims: To evaluate Nurse Practitioner-led case conferences with General Practitioners for people with advanced, life-limiting diseases in regional areas.
+Specifically, this project aimed to:

 - identify the core components of a case conference led by Nurse Practitioners

 - assess if Nurse Practitioner-led case conferences reduced health service use for palliative care patients